-So what is a Bounce Rate?
-Let’s understand
+So What Is Bounce Rate?
+Let’s Understand

 A high bounce rate signals that there’s something off-putting on your site.
-It could also tell you that you might be attracting the wrong audience to your site, this directly impacts your conversion rate.
+It could also tell you that you might be attracting the wrong audience to your site.
+This directly impacts your conversion rate.

 Here are some events that count as a bounce on your website: